alunduil/petcd/docs/index.rst

-.. tetcd documentation master file, created by sphinx-quickstart on Mon Apr 20 10:17:35 2015.
+.. petcd documentation master file, created by sphinx-quickstart on Mon Apr 20 10:17:35 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tetcd's documentation!
+Welcome to petcd's documentation!
 =================================================

 Contents: